bigin/SimpleRouter/README.md

     echo 'This is a simple URL router module for Scriptor CMS.';
 }, 'GET');

-// Add a new route GET and POST for the same
-// pattern and map it to the controller.
+/* Add a new route GET and POST for the same pattern and map it to the controller. */ Route::add('/contact', 'Controllers\Controller::contact',
-Route::add('/contact',
-    'Scriptor\Controllers\Controller::contact',
     ['GET', 'POST']
 );